Guildford Dudley was born to John Dudley

 Edward Seymour, Lord Somerset, Protector of England, was arrested by the Council on a charge of working to further his own aims rather than those of the country.

 John Dudley became Duke of Northumberland.
 Guildford became Lord Guildford Dudley.

-Guildford’s father, Duke of Northumberland, tried to arrange a marriage between Guildford and Margaret Clifford.
+Guildford’s father tried to arrange a marriage between Guildford and Margaret Clifford.

 King Edward was taken ill with smallpox.
 He survived but was weakened by the disease.